 At-home monitors will typically come with both a detecting unit as well as a smartphone-compatible app.
 Through this, you can adjust settings, receive alerts, and check the readings.
 Some will also allow you to connect to Amazon Alexa and Google Home services.
 These are easy to use, but they may not be for everybody.
 In which case, a handheld an old-fashioned; option is more user-friendly.
 They have clearly labeled buttons and few functions which make overall usage a breeze.

-Almost every product has Smart Integrations nowadays, and as air quality monitors are specifically designed for the home, it's no surprise that these also use Smart Home compatible features to enhance your overall experience.
+Almost every product has Smart Integrations nowadays.
+This goes for home climate devices like smart air conditioners too.
+As air quality monitors are specifically designed for the home, it's no surprise that these also use Smart Home compatible features to enhance your overall experience.